 - Attend a research conference

 - Use summer to gain work and/or research experience or take extra classes

 - Take leadership roles in teams, groups, projects

-- Consider study abroad
+- Consider studying abroad

-- Get research experience in your field
+- Get research experience in a field of interest

 - Network; ask people for business cards